vsoch/vsoch.github.io/_posts/2020/2020-04-26-first-order-model.md

 I saved these "template videos" to the "driving" folder.
 If you need to easily get them off of your phone, Google Photos uploads fairly quickly, and you can also send a file to yourself in Slack.
-I'm terrified to admit that I tried sending a rather embarassing video to myself, and I never found it.
+I'm terrified to admit that I tried sending a rather embarrassing video to myself, and I never found it.
 I suspect it's floating out there somewhere in the internet universe.
 One additional note is that you shouldn't worry too much about how you look, but focus on keeping your head fairly stable (some movement seems okay but not too much) and thinking about the movement of